How to raise Emotional Intelligence in Children

 This one’s fun (and super useful).
 Create a little kit together with things like:

-- A simple emotion chart (with faces or emojis!)
+• A simple emotion chart (with faces or emojis!)

-- Crayons and paper for drawing feelings
+• Crayons and paper for drawing feelings

-- Positive cards like: “I’m brave,” “I can try again,” or “It’s okay to ask for help.”
+• Stick some Positive cards around them like: “I’m brave,” “I can try again,” or “It’s okay to ask for help.”
+“I will succeed”

 And Hey, Some Days Will Be Messy